nodashin6/frieren/README.md

 # Frieren

-This library provides an abstract foundation for managing file saving and loading operations.
-It abstracts metadata, locators for file storage, and operators that handle file operations, enabling an extensible design.
-In cases such as data analysis, where file I/O is frequent, the library allows users to focus on programming without the hassle of manually setting file paths by determining them dynamically through routing.
+This library provides a simple and flexible foundation for managing file saving and loading.
+It allows users to focus on coding without worrying about file paths.
+File locations are determined automatically based on the context, so you don't need to set paths manually.

-This sample `README.md` is intended to clarify the purpose, properties, and usage of the classes, making it easier for users to understand the library.
+The core of the library is built around three main components:

+Metadata: Keeps track of additional information related to the files.
+Locators: Dynamically manage where files are stored.
+Operators: Handle the actual file operations like saving and loading.
+The design is extensible, allowing users to easily adapt it to their needs.
+This is especially useful in fields like data analysis, where frequent file input/output (I/O) is common.
+The library "freezes" (from the German word frieren, meaning "to freeze") the complexity of managing file paths, offering a structured and consistent approach.
+With this system, your file handling becomes as smooth and reliable as frozen operations.

+The goal of this README.md is to provide a clear overview of the classes and their usage.
+It should help users quickly grasp the purpose and properties of the library, making file management easier and more efficient.

 <hr>